goji vegan hotel Rhodes

 Hotel Address: Mikinon str., Ialysos, Rhodes, tel. +302 2410 98235

 Rhodes Diagoras International Airport has direct flights from most major European cities.
-Goji Vegan Hotel is only 10 -15 minutes from the airport by bus or car.
-If you have lots of luggage, it makes sense to book a taxi transfer.
+Goji Vegan Hotel is only 10 -15 minutes from the airport by public bus.
+The buses go towards Rhodes Town and make a stop at Ialysos.
+We simply waited for a bus to arrive at the stop outside the airport and bought tickets on board.
+If you have lots of luggage, it makes sense to book a taxi.
 Transfers booked via the hotel cost 40 EUR.

-The nearest beach is a 10-minute walk from the hotel.
+Nearby: The nearest beach is a 10-minute walk from the hotel.
 It’s a pebbly beach (gets sandy in few metres in).
 In the surrounding village centre, you can find several souvenir shops, restaurants, bars, tour companies, and car rentals.
-There is a basic Supermarket Seva for groceries and snacks.
+There is Supermarket Seva for groceries and snacks.
 They also stock really nice (cruelty-free) aloe vera body lotions.

 The Rooms